-33. The Committee requests the State party to provide it, by 29 July 2023 at the latest, with information on what it has done in follow-up to the Committee's recommendations concerning fundamental legal safeguards, conditions of detention and the criminalization of protest and acts of repression (see paras.
+33. The Committee requests the State party to provide it, by 29 July 2023 at the latest, with information on the steps it has taken in follow-up to the Committee's recommendations concerning fundamental legal safeguards, conditions of detention and the criminalization of protest and acts of repression (see paras.
 10 (a), 14 (a) and 24 (a)).
 In that context, the State party is invited to inform the Committee about its plans to implement, within the coming reporting period, some or all of the remaining recommendations in the concluding observations.